horriblename/preview-mode-keybinds-obsidian/README.md

 - `0` - Scroll to the top
 - `/` - Search
 - `i` - Enter edit mode

+### Installation

+This plug-in is not yet in Obsidian's official community plugins store.
+If you wish to use this plugin, download the latest release zip file (preview-mode-keybinds-_version_.zip) from the [releases page](https://github.com/horriblename/preview-mode-keybinds-obsidian/releases), and extract the files into a new folder under `.obsidian/plugins` under the root of your vault folder.

+Then, disable 'Safe mode' under 'Settings > Community plugins' and enable 'Preview Mode Keybinds'.

+**For your safety, please verify yourself that a plugin is safe before installing it**

 ### Known Issues